jukebox42/Octoprint-PrusaMMU/README.md

    "Awaiting user input" until the next tool change.
 1. If the Prusa printer prompts the user for a "new version", the select filament modal may not display.
 You will still be able to select the filament directly on the printer.
-1. When using SpoolManager, on a page refresh it's possible the proper filament name and color wont be pulled.
-This does not impact the print.
-This happens because of a race condition, spoolManager might not have loaded it's data before prusammu tries to pull it.
-When this happens `Filament #` will be shown.
-Refreshing the page again usually fixes the issue.

 ## Developer Zone